HeyMoon/learningenglish/EnglishVocabularyInUse-Upper-intermediate/unit_12/everyday_minor_problems.md

 2. to permanently spoil something such as someone's reputation:

-   Several important politicians have had their reputations stained by this scandal.
+   Several important politicians have had their reputations stained **by** this scandal.

-   The country's history is stained with the blood of (= the country is guilty of killing) millions of innocent men and women.
+   The country's history is stained **with** the blood of (= the country is guilty of killing) millions of innocent men and women.

+noun

+1. a dirty mark on something that is difficult remove:

+   a blood/grass stain

+   You can remove a red wine stain from a carpet by sprinkling salt over it.

+2. a chemical for changing the colour of something:

+3. permanent damage to someone's reputation or character:

+   His solicitor said, "He leaves this court without a stain on his character".

 #### split